 In order to protect your assets, prior to living with your partner, we would advise you to enter into a Cohabitation Agreement.
 To find out about Cohabitation Agreements please see our blog.

-If you require expert legal advice in relation to Cohabitant’s Rights or Cohabitation Agreements in Scotland, contact our Family Law Lawyers in Glasgow on in Glasgow on 0141 221 1919 or fill out our online contact form here.
+If you require expert legal advice in relation to Cohabitant’s Rights or Cohabitation Agreements in Scotland, contact our Family Law Lawyers in Glasgow on 0141 221 1919 or via our online contact form here.